thoughtspot/thoughtspot.github.io/_data-integrate/dataflow/dataflow-azure-databricks-add.md

 ---
-title: [Add an Amazon Databricks connection]
+title: [Add an Azure Databricks connection]
 last_updated: 9/14/2020
 toc: true
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-You can add a connection to the Amazon Databricks file system using ThoughtSpot DataFlow.
+You can add a connection to the Azure Databricks file system using ThoughtSpot DataFlow.

 Follow these steps: